 What is schizophrenia?

-Schizophrenia is a psychiatric disorder characterized by persistent cognitive deficits, frequent hallucinations and/or delusions, and social withdrawal.
-Importantly, these symptoms must not be caused by recreational drug use (such as methamphetamine) or a medication, and must affect someone severely for at least 6 months.
+Schizophrenia is a psychiatric disorder characterized by persistent cognitive deficits, frequent auditory or visual hallucinations and/or delusions, and social withdrawal.
+Importantly, these symptoms must not be caused by recreational drug use (such as methamphetamine), alcohol or a medication, and must affect someone severely for at least 6 months.

 What are the risk factors for schizophrenia?

-The exact cause of schizophrenia is unknown but a study conducted on 31,524 twin pairs estimated the disease to be about 65.1 to 88.2% heritable.
-The genetic variants identified to date are concentrated in brain neurons and brain imaging studies seem to find reductions in brain volume in specific areas, though this is still poorly understood.
+The exact cause of schizophrenia is unknown but a study conducted on 31,524 pairs of twins estimated the disease to be about 65.1 to 88.2% heritable.
+There have been multiple studies that have identified genetic mutations in people with schizophrenia concentrated in brain neurons and brain imaging studies have found reductions in brain volume in specific areas of the brain, though this is still poorly understood.

 How does the environment influence the risk of schizophrenia?

 There may be a connection between traumatic childhood events and schizophrenia and so reducing childhood trauma may reduce the risk of schizophrenia, but there is no firm evidence for this.
-Other environmental risk factors include influenza exposure or pregnancy complications during fetal development and heavy cannabis use during adolescence.
+Other environmental risk factors include exposure to viruses in-utero during fetal development (such as influenza), and heavy cannabis use during adolescence.
 However, these associations may not be causal, and should be viewed with caution.

 At what age is schizophrenia usually diagnosed?

-About 0.45% of the American population have schizophrenia, which is typically diagnosed in the mid-early 20s for males, and the mid-early 30s for females.
+About 0.45% of the American population have schizophrenia, which is typically diagnosed in the mid-early 20s for males, and the late 20s to early 30s for females.

 How is it diagnosed?

 Schizophrenia can be challenging to distinguish from other psychiatric disorders.
-A psychiatrist will want to know the duration and type of symptoms.
-Patients with schizophrenia often have disorganized speech and behavior, so observing them is also important.
-A medical workup to check for drugs or medical conditions that may be causing psychosis may also be performed.
+A psychiatrist will want to know the duration and type of symptoms, prior medical history and family history.
+Patients with schizophrenia often have disorganized speech and behaviors, so observing them is also important.
+A medical workup to check for drugs or medical conditions that may be causing psychosis may also be performed and is an important part of the diagnostic assessment.

 What are some complications of schizophrenia?

-People with schizophrenia have a lifespan that is 10 years shorter on average and in 2001, schizophrenia was the 8th leading cause of DALY’s (a measure of disability that quantifies the years of healthy life lost) for young adults (15-44 years).
-The cognitive deficits associated with schizophrenia are especially predictive of later function, and are also the least responsive to treatment.
+People with schizophrenia have a lifespan that is 15 to 25 years shorter on average.
+People with schizophrenia are at a much higher risk for a suicide attempt, as well as cardiovascular disease.
+The cognitive deficits associated with schizophrenia are especially predictive of later functioning, and are also some of the symptoms that are the least responsive to treatment.

 Is there anything I can do to reduce my child’s genetic risk?

-As explained in the schizophrenia whitepaper, genetics plays an important role in determining the risk of schizophrenia.
-Using Orchid’s embryo scoring, you can prioritize the embryo with the lowest genetic risk for schizophrenia and reduce their risk.
+As explained in the schizophrenia whitepaper, genetics play an important role in determining the risk for developing schizophrenia.
+Using Orchid’s embryo scoring, you can prioritize the embryo with the lowest genetic risk for schizophrenia and potentially reduce their risk.

 Is there anything I can do to reduce my risk of schizophrenia?

-Intervening to prevent schizophrenia in at-risk individuals is an active area of research with no firm evidence yet, though avoiding drugs that can trigger psychosis, such as amphetamines, cannabis, and psychedelics, is recommended.
+Intervening to prevent schizophrenia in at-risk individuals is an active area of research with no firm evidence yet to guide efforts though avoiding drugs that can trigger psychosis, particularly cannabis and psychedelics is recommended.

 How is schizophrenia treated?